-If you want to avoid excessive sugar in your chai, find out whether your coffee shop’s chai is made with a spice blend or comes in powdered form.
+If you want to avoid excessive sugar, find out whether your coffee shop’s chai is made with a spice blend or if it comes in powdered form.
 Powders always have more sugar packed into them.

 Why Prana Chai Adds Honey

 At Prana Chai, we add a small amount of honey to our Original Masala Blend.
 In a two-teaspoon serving of masala chai, you’re only getting four grams of sugar.

 We find honey gives the blend a more balanced flavour and adds a touch of natural sweetness to the mix that’s just right.
 It’s also a natural preservative that will ensure your chai blend lasts longer.

 But our final reason is our favourite - honey helps prevent “de-blending”, so every spoonful of chai you put into your pot contains all the different spices and ingredients.
 The heavier stuff isn’t going to sink to the bottom of the mix.

 For those who don’t do honey (diabetics and vegans, we’re looking at you), our Vegan Blend swaps out honey for agave syrup, which has low GI.